Why High-Achieving Men Lose Focus | Mark Aylward

 Simplicity is not a personality trait.
 It is a decision.
 And it is available to you right now.

-Book your free strategy session at https://calendar.7pillarsglobal.com/more-valuable
+Book your free session at calendar.7pillarsglobal.com/more-valuable